jp-diegidio/STUDY.Physics.SpecialRelativity/InertialFrames/Docs/sr.inertial.md

 ### Particle B_sim

 This is the (moving) point of intersection of Bob's world line with Alice's line of simultaneity.
-It represents what Bob can measure about Alice in his own plane of simultaneity, e.g. here he finds length contraction and time dilation.
+It represents what Alice can measure about Bob in her own plane of simultaneity, e.g. here she finds length contraction and time dilation.

 We derive B_sim's coordinates by intersecting B's world line, i.e. X = 0, with A's line of simultaneity, i.e. (T-tA) = b\*(X-xA) <=> (T-gt) = b\*(X-gbt), hence